scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 24 hours

 You stabilize a warren in the space between realms.
 Make a spellcasting roll against 4 terrible dice.
 On success you create a warren with a name of your choosing.
-Any creature that knows the name can travel to your warren with the _Open Warren_ spell.
+The warren is accessible within a 100 mile radius of the casting point, and any creature that knows the name can travel to your warren with the _Open Warren_ spell.

 The warren is accessible from the realm it was created on, but you may connect your warren to any realm you have been to before.
 You may choose the atmosphere, terrain, and weather inside the warren.
-While the warren is stabilized you automatically succeed spellcasting rolls made to travel= through it with the _Open Warren_ spell.
+While the warren is stabilized you automatically succeed spellcasting rolls made to travel through it with the _Open Warren_ spell.
 After the duration the warren begins to decay and you lose any benefits for travelling this warren, fully decaying after 7 days.

-Repeating this spell every day for a week will stabilize the Warren for 1 year.
+Repeating this spell every day for a week will stabilize the Warren for 10 years.

-When cast at 9th level the duration increases to 1 year, or 77 years after casting for a week.
-At 10th level the duration increases to 10 years, or 300 years after casting for a week.
+When cast at 9th level the duration increases to 1 year, or 100 years after casting for a week.
+At 10th level the duration increases to 10 years, or 700 years after casting for a week.